diffpy/diffpy.srxplanar/README.rst

 diffpy.srxplanar package provides 2D diffraction image integration using non splitting pixel algorithm.
 And it can estimate and propagate statistic uncertainty of raw counts and integrated intensity.
-If you are using this software.

 To learn more about diffpy.srxplanar library, see the examples directory included in this distribution or the API documentation at